-The post 8 Education Gamification Examples for Learning Sprints appeared first on Yu-kai Chou: Gamification & Behavioral Design.
+The post Putting Gamification in its Place: The War on Words appeared first on Yu-kai Chou: Gamification & Behavioral Design.

 Our G4C Festival wrapped up last week, but there are more opportunities to play great games at PLAY NYC, a new game convention hosted by our friends at Playcrafting.
 Our … Read more

 Considering their long-standing ability to engage and motivate people, it is no wonder leading organizations are looking to games for increasing employee engagement, aligning employees with company goals, driving adoption of desirable behaviors and increasing the efficacy of corporate training programs.

 Gamification has become a bit of a buzzword in the past few years and is used interchangeably with different meanings and derived perceptions, I’d like, in this piece, to lay the basics of what enterprise gamification really is and what it’s actually good for.

 What Is Gamification?